orenbenkiki/codnar/doc/system.markdown

 If one is willing to give up altogether on syntax highlighting and comment formatting, the system would be applicable as-is to any programming language.
-Properly highlighting almost any known programming language syntax would be a simple matter of passing the correct syntax parameter to GVIM.
+Properly highlighting almost any known programming language syntax would be a simple matter of passing the correct syntax parameter to GVim.

 Properly formatting comments in additional mark-up formats would be trickier.
 First, a proper pattern needs to be established for extracting the comments